 Preheat your oven to 350°F.

-In a bowl, whisk together the eggs, plant milk, lemon juice, vanilla, and olive oil.
+In a bowl, whisk together the eggs, almond milk, olive oil, maple syrup, lemon juice, and vanilla extract.

-- Then whisk in the coconut flour, sugar, baking powder, salt and the lemon zest.
+Then whisk in the coconut flour, baking powder, salt and the lemon zest.

 Bake the coconut flour lemon cake for about 25 to 30 minutes until the edges are golden brown.